Practice at the Highest Level of Nursing

 Scholarly Project

-Students develop their scholarly project over three semesters to produce a paper of publishable quality and deliver an oral presentation to faculty, students, and the community.
+Students develop their scholarly projects over three semesters to produce a paper of publishable quality and deliver an oral presentation to faculty, students, and the community.

 Program Standards

 The program meets the AACN Essentials of Doctoral Education for Advanced Nursing Practice and the NTF Criteria for Evaluation of Nurse Practitioner Programs.
-The Doctor of Nursing Practice program at the University of Wisconsin–Madison is accredited by the Commission on Collegiate Nursing Education.
+The DNP program at the University of Wisconsin–Madison is accredited by the Commission on Collegiate Nursing Education.

-Post-BS applicants have a bachelor’s degree in nursing.
-Applicants who have a non-APRN master’s degree (i.e., nurse education) are considered Post-BS applicants and are able to waive up to 18 credits based on previous graduate coursework, pending review of syllabi.
+Post-BSN applicants have a bachelor of science in nursing.
+If you are an applicant with a non-APRN master’s degree (i.e., nurse education), you are considered a post-BSN applicant.
+You can waive up to 18 credits based on previous graduate coursework, pending a review of syllabi.

 - Graduation from an accredited baccalaureate program